tc39/proposal-smart-pipelines/readme.md

 </table>

-#### Topical metaprogramming reference
+#### Topic metaprogramming reference
-In the event that TC39 seriously considers the topical function definitions shown above, a **`function.topic`** metaprogramming operator, in the style of the [`new.target`][] operator, could be useful in creating topic-aware functions.
+In the event that TC39 seriously considers the topic function definitions shown above, a **`function.topic`** metaprogramming operator, in the style of the [`new.target`][] operator, could be useful in creating topic-aware functions.